brandiloper/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

 Here we can see by imputing the missing data on the estimates, the mean and median are equivalent.
-By doing this we can see that the mean and median are very similiar to the estimates taken previously.
+By doing this we can see that the mean and median are very similiar to the estimates taken previously, thus there is no impact.

 ## Are there differences in activity patterns between weekdays and weekends?

-Create a new factor variable with two levels --- weekend and weekday
+Create a new factor variable with two levels (i.e. day) to indicate if the day is a   weekend or weekday.

 ```r
 newdata$day <- as.factor(ifelse(weekdays(newdata$date) %in% c("Saturday", "Sunday"),